 CISA Security Container Padlock

 The insurance regulated CISA Security Container Padlock is made from Carbonitrided solid steel and has had a nickel-plating treatment.
-It is also cut and drill resistant, making it very difficult for someone to enter the container without authorisation.
+It is also cut and drill resistant, making it very difficult for someone to enter without authorisation.

-The CISA Security Container padlock can also be used in conjunction with a padlock protector shroud, which is a heavy-duty, tamperproof and high-security additional layer: a great deterrent to thieves!
+The CISA Security padlock can also be used in conjunction with a padlock protector shroud, which is a heavy-duty, tamperproof and high-security additional layer: a great deterrent to thieves!

 Other Security Considerations

 - Just as you would with a house, you might also wish to use alarms.
 Bear in mind you might access to electricity or Wi-Fi for your alarm to function.
-If you are not going to be based close to your shipping container, there are also alarms that can be linked to your mobile phone, meaning you can remain vigilant at all times.
+If you are not going to be based close to your unit, there are also alarms that can be linked to your mobile phone, meaning you can remain vigilant at all times.